hpc-io/pdc/tools/LLSM_IMPORTER.md

 Now, run `gen_script.sh` to generate scripts for different settings with various number of servers.

 After this, enter into any directory named with a number, and submit the job with `sbatch` command.

+Note: This program is still under development and changes will be made available from time to time.
+Please always use the develop branch for a stable version of this llsm_importer tool.